 The HiBoost Home 4K has an LCD display that shows uplink and downlink power and gain for each cellular frequency.
 Buttons below the display allow you to set manual gain control, if you wish.
 Three LED lights blink or are solid, indicating normal operation or problems that need to be addressed.
-(The user manual for the HiBoost Home 4K explains the display, controls, and lights.)
+The Home 4K Smart Link also connects by Bluetooth to your smartphone, allowing you to set up and monitor your booster.
+(The user manual for the HiBoost Home 4K explains the display, controls, lights, and the Bluetooth features.)

 - weBoost Home 4G: F and SMA connectors

 The F connectors on the weBoost Home 4G are the same kind used by cable TV and satellite TV systems.
 A smaller SMA connector is used with the inside desktop antenna.

 The N connectors on the HiBoost Home 4K are the same kind used on commercial systems; they allow the Home 4K to use a wider variety of coaxial cable types.